lrstanley/girc/README.md

 ## Features

-- Focuses on simplicity, yet tries to still be flexible
+- Focuses on simplicity, yet tries to still be flexible.
-- Only requires standard packages
+- Only requires standard library packages.
-- Event based triggering/responses
+- Event based triggering/responses (and CTCP too!).
-- Documentation is mostly on par
+- Documentation is mostly on par.
+- Full support for the IRCv3 spec. [**WIP**]
+- Channel and user tracking.
+Easily find what users are in a channel, if a user is away, or if they are authenticated.
+- Client state/capability tracking.
+Easy methods to access capability data.
+- Built-in support for things you would commmonly have to implement yourself.
+  - Nick collision detection and prevention.
+  - Event/message rate limiting.
+  - Channel, nick, and user validation on connection methods.
+  - CTCP handling and auto-responses.

-- At this time, **expect breaking changes to occur frequently**.
+- At this time, **expect breaking changes to occur frequently**. girc has **not hit version 1.0.0 yet!**

 ## TODO